 Spanish tapas and wine

 Order some patatas bravas, basically the French fries of Spain: small, deep-fried cubes of potato served with aioli and spicy tomato sauce.
 Bombas are another tasty treat: flavorful mashed potato balls rolls stuffed with cheese, meat or vegetables, rolled in breadcrumbs and lightly fried.
 For seafood dishes try anchovies, deep fried baby squids, prawns, sardines, and mussels.

 Tapas and wine bars are an integral part of Barcelona nightlife, and so is music and dance.
 Culture vultures will love our evening shore excursion at the Palacio del Flamenco.
 You’ll fall in love with the heel-stomping, finger-snapping, passionate dance, and the masterful guitar performance.

 A Flamenco performance

-4. Stroll the Beach Boardwalk in La Barceloneta
+4. Stroll the beachfront boardwalk in La Barceloneta.